brucemcpherson/cDbAbstraction/dependencies.md

 # Google Apps Script Project: cDbAbstraction
-This repo (cDbAbstraction) was automatically updated on 13 February 2015 21:19:37 GMT by GasGit
+This repo (cDbAbstraction) was automatically updated on 02 March 2015 19:32:12 GMT by GasGit

 For more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation") or [contact me on G+](https://plus.google.com/+BruceMcpherson "Bruce McPherson - GDE")
 ## Details for Apps Script project cDbAbstraction